 "It is extremely difficult to identify unequivocal predictor factors that can be used to accurately predict the outcome of surgery."

-As a chiropractor, Florida Wellness & Rehabilitation Centers believes that surgery should be the absolute last choice for treating back pain.
-Chiropractic works to restore your spine to its normal function--without the need of risky surgery or drugs--and many studies have established the effectiveness of chiropractic for back pain.
+As a chiropractor, Florida Wellness & Rehabilitation Centers believes that surgery should be the absolute last resort for treating back pain.
+Chiropractic care works to restore your spine to its normal function--without the need of high-risk surgery or drugs--and many studies have documented the usefulness of chiropractic for back pain.

-If you live in Tallahassee, FL and you need care for your back pain, give our practice a call today at (305) 246-0056 for a consultation or an appointment.
+If you live in Tallahassee, FL and you need relief for your back pain, give our office a call today at (305) 246-0056 for a consultation or an appointment.
 We'll help get you back on the road to a pain-free life!